tenuo-ai/safe_unzip/README.md

     .extract_file("untrusted.zip")?;
 ```

-This prevents partial extraction state when an archive contains a mix of valid and malicious entries.
+Use `ValidateFirst` when you can't tolerate partial state from malicious archives.
+Use `Streaming` (default) when speed matters and you can clean up on error.

 ### Extracting from Memory